andreigi/oliodigest/_pages/mantra.md

 **FORGET** your garbage coins, they are useless now. **TRADE THE NEWER ALTCOINS**.
 Bring back that old value altcoin hunter in you and make 10Xes profits again.

 Don’t be sad, just man up, have guts and do some margin trading!
 We just try our best to profit from trading.
-It doesn’t matter if bear or bull, as long as there is volatility of a thousand dollars.
+It doesn’t matter if bear or bull; long or short, as long as there is volatility of a thousand dollars.
 We can be rich by doing intraday trading Bitcoin.

 Update [March 5, 2024](https://oliodigest.com/trading/technical-analysis/one-of-my-best-bitcoin-trades/): I made $145,066 on trading the Bitcoin halving pump.
 You do need your trading capital around in special events such as the halving.

 And you can still bring back the Mintpal/Poloniex days of glorious altcoin trading, it’s a skill you never lost.
 In fact, you used to do 2Xs minimum in altcoin trading.
 Just do it again.
 And do it fast in time for Bitcoin’s next bullrun.
 Do what you do best and spot the trending coins.
-Also, always practice making 500 pips minimum per trade and record bad/good DCA ratios.

 This trader is an inspiration.
 He made it all back and more.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">After the 2017 bull run I bought many coins too early and my remaining Kucoin portfolio dropped more than 80% in 3 years.<br><br>At the End of 2020 I said fuck it and doubled down.<br>In 2021 my spot portfolio did a x270.<br><br>Fortunes are made in bear markets.</p>&mdash; crypto bullet 📈 (@SilverBulletBTC) <a href="https://twitter.com/SilverBulletBTC/status/1548076733370314752?ref_src=twsrc%5Etfw">July 15, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>